clintcarter1999/JokesAPI/README.md

 # Jokes ASP.NET REST API Project

-I created this project as a learning exercise for ASP.Net MVC Core 3+.
+I created this project as a learning exercise for ASP.Net MVC Core 3+ and Entity Framework Core.

 ## Coding Challenge
 Develop a RESTful API that allows users to anonymously create, modify, read, and delete jokes.
-This is a fun coding challenge I accepted.
 I much prefer learning by creating something real.

 ### Requirements and Considerations
 I would define these as the stakeholder's customer interests.
 Each had design decisions impacting the release of phase 1 of this project.
 There are trade-offs that I cannot make without further information from the stakeholders.
 I would push back to get more information.